Hayden Lockhart

 Hayden James Lockhart (born June 16, 1938) is a retired United States Air Force officer who is best known for being the first U.S. Air Force pilot to be shot down in North Vietnam.

 Early life

-Lockhart was born in Cambridge, Massachusetts and graduated in 1961 from the U.S. Air Force Academy at Colorado Springs, Colorado.
+Lockhart was born in Cambridge, Massachusetts, and graduated in 1961 from the United States Air Force Academy at Colorado Springs, Colorado.

 Military career

 Early career

-Lockhart was originally stationed at Luke Air Force Base where he attended Fighter Gunnery School.
+Lockhart was originally stationed at Luke Air Force Base, where he attended Fighter Gunnery School.

 Lockhart was commissioned a second lieutenant on June 7, 1961.
-He was assigned to the 613th Tactical Fighter Squadron flying the North American F-100 Super Sabre.
+He was assigned to the 613th Tactical Fighter Squadron, flying the North American F-100 Super Sabre.
 He arrived in Vietnam in 1964.

 Vietnam shoot down

 Lockhart was shot down March 2, 1965, when he was forced to eject over North Vietnam.
 After his ejection he evaded capture until March 12, 1965.

 “…By summer 1965, more than thirty American airmen had been killed or were presumed missing in action and a dozen had been captured, including the first Air Force POW, Lieutenant Hayden Lockhart.
 The Navy pilots in this group included Lieutenant Commanders Robert H Shumaker, Raymond Vohden and Lieutenants Phillip Butler and John McKamey…"